emissary-ingress/emissary/user-guide/docker-compose.md

-# Deploying Ambassador to Docker Compose for local development
+# Deploying Ambassador Edge Stack to Docker Compose for local development

 Docker Compose is useful for local development where Minikube may be undesirable.
-This guide is not intended for production deployments but it is intended to allow developers to quickly try out Ambassador features in a simple, local environment.
+This guide is not intended for production deployments but it is intended to allow developers to quickly try out Ambassador Edge Stack features in a simple, local environment.

-*It is important to note that any change to Ambassador's configuration using this method requires a restart of the Ambassador container and thus downtime.*
+*It is important to note that any change to Ambassador Edge Stack's configuration using this method requires a restart of the Ambassador Edge Stack container and thus downtime.*

 ## Prerequisites